wilko90/Simply-Films/README.md

 ### logo
 A logo is placed within the Header element to the left, unless on medium viewports where it is centred.

-### Home/ Films/ Login / Register / Logout
+### Pre Orders/ New Releases/ Back in Stock / Merchandise / Logout / Login / Register/ Cart
 Users can access these pages regardless of where they are on the webpage.

 ### Footer
 The footer is positioned at the bottom of the page. this is not a sticky element, and when the content exceeds the viewport of the device, the footer is pushed out of the viewport.
-The footer contains the name of the web page and social links to Github, Facebook, Youtube, Instagram.
+The footer contains the name of the web page and social links to, Facebook, Youtube, Instagram, Souncloud

-### Films
+### Products
 A stylistic design of 8 results per page showing the films available for the user to read.

 ### Film Cards